-2 'The Polyglot News Letter,' Melbourne, Det.
+&lt;sup>2 'The Polyglot News Letter,' Melbourne, Dec.
 1858, p.
 2.

-With adult persons, when the eyebrows are raised, the whole forchead becomes much wrinkled in transvarsa lines; but with children this occurs only to a slight degree.
-The vertikles run in lines concentric with each every and are partially confluent in the middle.
-They are highly characteristic of the expression of surprise or astorishment.
-Each eyebrow, when raised, becomes also, as Duchenne remarks,4 more arched than it was before.
+With adult persons, when the eyebrows are raised, the whole forehead becomes much wrinkled in transverse lines; but with children this occurs only to a slight degree.
+The wrinkles run in lines concentric with each eyebrow, and are partially confluent in the middle.

-3 'The Anatomy of Expression,' p 106.
+&lt;sup>3 'The Anatomy of Expression,' p.
+106.